bcehmu/artisan_market/README.md

 - Currently image was sized by bootstrap class "img-thumbnail" and "img-fluid" .
 - Navbars with drop-down menu are created using bootstrap as well.
 To function well, properly nested structure guidedy by official document is necessary.

+## Tasks Planning and Tracking
+- This is a student assignment project of CoderAcademy in mid 2020, with 2 weeks time to plan and develop.
+- [Trello board](https://trello.com/b/653aWeq1/artisan-market) is used to plan and track along the process, and is the first step to start.
+- Discussion with luthier about concerns of this specific tool is conducted in the begining well, to understand the some aspects of pain points of current industry from luthier's view.
+- ERD at the begining consisted of User,Contact,Luthier,Musican, Product,Medium and related Subscribe* models with their relationships, with the idea of keeping data schema clear and expandable in mind after reading several articles about good practice of data schema design.
+This project choose to use smaller tables instead of larger table of mixed info.
+Although in current models, Luthier and Musician with their relatives are near symmetric, but they could be added with specific features later independently.
+- The Invitation part of ERD was added later when solution came clearer.
+Invitation part is a special but critical feature of this market type from author's view.
+- Wireframes about sitemap was vaguely formed before ERD but more clearly designed after hand-drawing ideas with ipad (Procreate app).
+- Documentation through the whole process, beyond this README file, all of essential commands and links were recorded.
+ERD was lightly corrected for redundancy or naming convention during the coding.
+- Last part before submission assignment was about refactoring code, refining documents.

 ## Configuration notes: